mikitaaB/calc/README.md

 # calc

 A modal dialog to set up an academic schedule.
+After submitting the result goes to console.

 ### How to setup